 Where there is a sin, whether, in unbelievers or believers (sinning saints), God will only speak symbolically to those involved, lest they should understand and be saved.
 This is not saying that God does not want their salvation.
 Rather, He does not desire their repentance to be one coerced by the hearing of the direct word, but that pursued by the diligent searching of a contrite heart.

 Channels of Allegories

-Most instances of indirect word from God today are through dreams.
+Most instances of the indirect word from God today are through dreams.
 Everyone dreams!
 The question therefore is, “What is the manner of your God-given dreams?”
 Direct or indirect?
 The more God talks to me allegorically without accompanying interpretation, the more I realize I have been straying – and He is trying to get my attention.
-Many Christians pride themselves in their ability to interpret allegorical dreams and messages directed at them, forgetting that the very presence of these allegories are evidences of their carnality and spiritual distance from God.
-Rather than jubilate, a Christian receiving indirect word ought to seek the face of the Lord for revelation – to know why, he/she being a child of God, should be receiving information through the channel reserved for unbelievers.
+Many Christians pride themselves in their ability to interpret allegorical dreams and messages directed at them, forgetting that the very presence of these allegories is evidence of their carnality and spiritual distance from God.
+Rather than jubilate, a Christian receiving indirect word ought to seek the face of the Lord for revelation – to know why, he/she is a child of God, should be receiving information through the channel reserved for unbelievers.
 This is the clear message of Luke 8:9-10